-Kaiser Foundation Health Plan, Inc. (Plan) is a health maintenance organization (HMO).
+This Plan is a health maintenance organization (HMO).
 We require you to see specific physicians, hospitals, and other providers that contract with us.
-Our Plan providers coordinate your health care services.
-We are solely responsible for the selection of Plan providers in your area.
-Contact us for a copy of our most recent provider directory.
-We emphasize preventive care such as routine office visits, physical exams, well-baby care, and immunizations, in addition to treatment for illness and injury.
+These Plan providers coordinate your health care services.
+The Plan is solely responsible for the selection of these providers in your area.
+Contact the Plan for a copy of our most recent provider directory.
+We give you a choice of enrollment in a High Option or a Standard Option.

+HMOs emphasize preventive care such as routine office visits, physical exams, well-baby care, and immunizations, in addition to treatment for illness and injury.
 Our providers follow generally accepted medical practice when prescribing any course of treatment.
-We give you a choice of enrollment in a High Option, Standard Option and Basic Option.

 When you receive services from Plan providers, you will not have to submit claim forms or pay bills.
-You only pay the copayments, coinsurance and deductibles described in this brochure.
-When you receive emergency services or services covered under the travel benefit from non-Plan providers, you may have to submit claim forms.
+You only pay the copayments and coinsurance described in this brochure.
+When you receive emergency services or services covered under our travel benefit, from non-Plan providers, you may have to submit claim forms.